.jpg)

-Overtime they realize- none of these work well.
+Over time most merchants realize- none of these work well.

-The framework has three rings:
+The framework is built around three rings:

 Because most retailers jump to execution without really understanding which channels fit their customers, products, and constraints- they can spend months without figuring out the why behind their struggle.

 List every marketing channel available to retailers.
 Don't edit yet.
 The goal is complete brainstorming.
+Here’s a list to help you get started, though by no means is this list comprehensive-

 Digital: Google Ads, Facebook advertising, Instagram, TikTok, email marketing, content marketing, SEO, affiliate programs, influencer partnerships, podcast advertising, YouTube, LinkedIn, Twitter, Pinterest.